atqraxiaa/Grow-a-Garden-Macro/README.md

 ## Known Limitations

-- Script only works with **1920x1080** resolution and 100% DPI scaling.
 - Mouse movement during execution can disrupt automation.
 - Requires Roblox window to be active and unobstructed.
 - OCR accuracy depends on the game’s UI clarity.